IN CONCERT - JOE JACKSON in WINNIPEG

-At those times when life gets hurried, with work and chores to be done, energy, come evening time, is often scarce.
-Leaving time to nurture our relationship to be a bit of a luxury.
-Yet all this hurried activity lends a strong air of appreciation for when those nurturing times come.
+At those times when life gets hurried with work and chores, energy, come evening time, is often scarce.
+Leaving time to nurture our relationships as a bit of a luxury.
+Yet, all this furious activity gives way to appreciation when those nurturing times come.

 We began our dining experience with some suggested cocktails of the day followed by a small bowl of the most delicious popcorn.
 Light kernels of puffed corn lightly tossed with salt, herbs and unexpectedly, horseradish.
 It was divine!

 The meals here are served family-style with separate serving plates for each person.
 Which is perfect because Darren and I usually try each other’s choices anyway. lol

 My mom often told me that my eyes were bigger than my stomach.
 Reading the mouth-watering menu proved her point!
 We chose a spread of Tagliatelle, a pasta type collaboration of chilis, mushroom butter, sesame, furikake and tamago and fried chicken on a bed of cornbread, chili sesame glaze, greens, and alabama white sauce.

 After cleaning our plates, we sat for a moment to digest and breathe and chat about how nice it was to be out and about.
 We then stepped back outside and observed that those sunset portals had disappeared into a blanket of dark gray.

 We arrived at our destination as tiny droplets began to fall.
 The Burton Cummings Theatre.
 Originally known as the Walker Theatre, the Burton Cummings Theatre for Performing Arts or ‘The Burt’ was constructed in 1906-07.

 The Theatre was built in the hopes of bringing more professional-level entertainment to Winnipeg.